-York University Libraries are embarking on a master space plan for Scott Library called “A Vision and Functional Space Program” that will be used to help us embark on a major fundraising campaign to renovate Scott Library.
+A master space plan for Scott Library called “A Vision and Functional Space Program” was completed in February 2021.
+The completed space plan will allow us to embark on a major fundraising campaign to renovate Scott Library.

-Moriyama and Teshima Architects have been awarded the project.
-They will be delivering a space plan by Spring 2020 to map to a new vision for a 21st century research library, a contemporary library that our students, faculty and researches expect to see in modernized libraries.
+Moriyama and Teshima Architects were awarded the project and delivered a space plan that maps to a new vision for a 21st century research library, a contemporary library that our students, faculty and researches expect to see in modernized libraries.

-The master space plan project consists of a number of phases which includes the following:
+The master space plan project consisted of 3 phases described below.

-This work, in turn, will inform key aspects of the planned renovation such as fundraising and sequencing.
+The completed Master Space Plan will inform the next phases of the planned renovation including fundraising and sequencing.

-The Scott Library complex renovations envisaged by the Libraries intend to not only refresh an aging building, but also to recast the services and resources provided by the Libraries in new and innovative ways.
+The Master Space Plan for Scott Library intends to not only refresh an aging building, but also to recast the services and resources provided by the Libraries in new and innovative ways.
 The vision for Scott Library has the following broad objectives:

 - Significantly increase the seating capacity of the complex